 A big benefit of using a bank is that there are several types of bank accounts you can access for free or by paying a low fee.
 Each account has a specific purpose and is designed to help you manage your money.
 In this section, we focus on the fundamental account types at INTRUST Bank — checking, spending, and savings — and the value of each.
-We offer additional accounts, such as Time Deposits (also known as a Certificate of Deposit) and a Money Market account, but if you’re new to banking, we recommend becoming familiar with our three fundamental account types first.
+We offer additional accounts, such as Certificates of Deposit and a Money Market account, but if you’re new to banking, we recommend becoming familiar with our three fundamental account types first.

 Many people use a checking account daily.
 A checking account is a transaction account, allowing you to make deposits and purchases.
 At INTRUST, we offer several checking accounts, but our most popular account is Free Checking because there isn’t a service charge, and you can open the account with any amount of money.

 INTRUST checking accounts come with a free Visa® debit card that you can use to make purchases in stores and online.
 The card is linked to your checking account so that when you use it to purchase items, the money is deducted from your account.
 A debit card is convenient because it can take the place of cash.
 However, there will be times when you need cash, and when you do, you can use your debit card to withdraw cash at an automated teller machine (ATM).